Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/README.md

 Part 2a illustrates the process of minimizing latency and increasing throughput.

+Part 2b introduces more techniques to further improve throughput.

 This tutorial also provides [Julia](https://julialang.org/) scripts to calculate the IIR filter coefficients and generate test data.